zxl1234567891111/AMImodel/README.md

 In addition to binary diagnosis, this framework incorporates a risk stratification strategy designed to further analyze cases predicted as negative by the classification model.
 By integrating SHAP-based explanations, potentially high-risk individuals can be identified among negative predictions, thereby reducing the likelihood of missed diagnoses.
 Overall, this repository aims to support reproducible research and provide a transparent, interpretable, and extensible framework for assistive AMI diagnosis and risk stratification.

+## 2. Data Description

+The dataset used in this study consists of 4087 anonymized electronic medical records collected from Shanxi Cardiovascular Hospital.
+Each record corresponds to an individual presenting for clinical evaluation and includes both AMI-positive and AMI-negative cases.

+A total of 31 features were extracted, comprising routine demographic information, clinical measurements, and blood-based cardiac biomarkers.
+The target label indicates whether the patient was diagnosed with acute myocardial infarction (AMI).

+To protect patient privacy, the raw clinical data are not publicly released.
+The repository provides all data preprocessing, model training, and evaluation scripts to ensure reproducibility of the proposed framework when applied to compatible datasets.

 ## Repository Structure

 ├── Data preprocessing.ipynb